An Art Historian’s Guide to Vatican City Museums: Sistine Chapel & Hidden Gems

 Crucifixion Of Saint Peter – Guido Reni

-Guido Reni is an artist that often flies below the radar, though his work is truly something to behold.
+Guido Reni is an artist who often flies below the radar, though his work is truly something to behold.
 He was heavily influenced by Caravaggio, showing deep contrast and dark colors.
 Yet he brings his own touch to the style.

 Reni was a master at defining the muscles in his subject with intricate detail.
 It was also telling of his style not to idealize the human body.
 Thus, we see a true form instead of a saintly figure.